Hyperspectral Smoke Segmentation via Mixture of Prototypes: Experiments

-\textbf{Effect of Band-level Prototype.} As reported in Table~\ref{tab:ablation} (b), adding band-level prototype achieves cumulative improvements of 71.11\% $F_1$ and 56.10\% mIoU on HSSDataset (+2.82\% $F_1$, +2.94\% mIoU over baseline), demonstrating the effectiveness of prototype-based spectral representation.
-Compared to band split alone, this adds +1.13\% $F_1$ and +1.39\% mIoU.
-Figure~\ref{fig:tsne} provides t-SNE visualization of the learned feature space, showing that our band-level proto component produces more clustered and discriminative feature representations compared to baseline methods.
+\textbf{Effect of Prototype-based Spectral Representation (PSR).} As reported in Table~\ref{tab:ablation} (b), adding PSR achieves cumulative improvements of 71.11\% $F_1$ and 56.10\% mIoU on HSSDataset (+2.82\% $F_1$, +2.94\% mIoU over baseline), with consistent gains on MSSDataset (+1.44\% $F_1$, +1.74\% mIoU), demonstrating that the performance improvement from PSR is consistent across datasets.
+By learning class prototypes within each band, PSR aggregates discrete per-pixel spectral features into compact representative representations, effectively suppressing intra-class spectral variability while enhancing inter-class separability between smoke and background.
+Figure~\ref{fig:tsne} provides t-SNE visualization of the learned feature space, showing that with PSR, the feature clusters for smoke and background become more compact with reduced intra-class scatter, and the decision boundary between the two classes becomes clearer with increased inter-class distance.

-\textbf{Effect of Dual-Level Router.} We analyze the two components in order. \textit{Feature Router:} Compared to band split (a$\rightarrow$c), adding the feature router brings about +1.58\% $F_1$ and +1.90\% mIoU, indicating that spatial-aware band weighting is an important component for leveraging varying band discriminability. \textit{Proto Router:} On top of band-level prototype + feature router (d$\rightarrow$e), introducing the proto router yields an additional +0.72\% $F_1$ and +0.75\% mIoU, confirming that prototype aggregation before band weighting provides complementary gains.
-As illustrated in Figure~\ref{fig:band_weight_overall}, we visualize the mean values of feature maps to compare the effects of dual-level router band weighting versus without band weighting.
-The visualization demonstrates how the dual-level router enhances feature discrimination by adaptively weighting spectral bands.
-For interference scenarios (first row), the band weighting mechanism enables the model to produce higher mean activation values in smoke regions while effectively suppressing background interference from clouds and sky compared to the unweighted version.
-For small smoke in low-light conditions (second row), the weighted feature maps show significantly enhanced mean values in smoke regions, making them more distinguishable from the background compared to the unweighted counterpart.
+\textbf{Effect of Dual-Stage Router (DSR).} We analyze the two components in order. \textit{Feature Router (F-Router):} Compared to BS alone (a$\rightarrow$c), adding the F-Router brings +1.58\% $F_1$ and +1.90\% mIoU, indicating that spatial-aware band weighting is a crucial component for leveraging varying band discriminability. \textit{Prototype Router (P-Router):} On top of PSR + F-Router (d$\rightarrow$e), introducing the P-Router yields an additional +0.72\% $F_1$ and +0.75\% mIoU, confirming that prototype aggregation before band weighting provides complementary gains.
+As illustrated in Figure~\ref{fig:band_weight_overall}, we visualize the mean values of feature maps to compare the effects of DSR band weighting versus without band weighting.
+For interference scenarios (first row), the band weighting mechanism enables the model to produce higher mean activation values in smoke regions while effectively suppressing background interference from clouds and sky.
+For small smoke in low-light conditions (second row), the weighted feature maps show significantly enhanced mean values in smoke regions, making them more distinguishable from the background.